rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Ayer
 -   Hempel: Raven paradox
 -   Reichenbach
--   Carnap on confirmation

-Reichenbach:

->   It will appear plausible that this answer was given in the frame of a
->   theory of probability, though the form of this theory is very different
->   from what might be expected.
->   To say that observations of the past are certain, whereas predictions
->   are merely probable, is not the ultimate answer to the question of
->   induction; it is only a sort of intermediate answer, which is incomplete
->   unless a theory of probability is developed that explains what we should
->   mean by "probable" and on what ground we can assert probabilities. [^Reichenbach1951p93]

 [^Hume2007p56]: First footnote in the essay "On Probability" in @Hume_2007_An_Enquiry_Concerning_Human_Understanding\, p.
 56.
 [^Hume2007pXX]: @Hume_2007_An_Enquiry_Concerning_Human_Understanding\, p.
 TODO.
-[^Reichenbach1951p93]: @Reichenbach_1951_The_rise_of_scientific_philosophy\, p.
-93-4.
 [^SextusEmpiricus]: @Sextus_1933_Outlines_of_Pyrrhonism\, p.
 283.
 [^Weintraub1995]: @Weintraub_1995_What_was_Humes_contribution_to_the_problem\.